Skip to main content

 Initially, it is useful to examine cancer incidence across federal states using two complementary views:

-• Absolute cases which can be a proxy for throughput and workflow volume (diagnosis, pathology, molecular routing)
+• Absolute cases, which can serve as a proxy for throughput and workflow volume across diagnosis, pathology, and molecular routing

-• Incidence per 100,000 inhabitants separates population size from geographic variation and might help explain how routine and well-established diagnostic workflows are in a given region
+• Incidence per 100,000 inhabitants, which separates population size from geographic variation and may help explain how routine and well-established diagnostic workflows are in a given region

 The following information refers to 2022 data obtained from the Zentrum für Krebsregisterdaten (ZfKD):